 Dr Andrew Higgins

-Currently, Andrew is Honorary President of the Anglo-Italian Society for the Protection of Animals, Chair of Trustees of the Southern Thailand Elephant Foundation (STEF), and Honorary Scientific Adviser to World Horse Welfare.
+Andrew was Honorary President of the Anglo-Italian Society for the Protection of Animals from 2017-2022, is Chair of Trustees of the Southern Thailand Elephant Foundation (STEF), and Honorary Scientific Adviser to World Horse Welfare.
 In 2020, he was elected as a Fellow of the RCVS for meritorious contributions to the veterinary profession.

 Graham has been involved with dogs and all things canine throughout his life, being raised in rural Wales where dogs were part of the family.